 I instead turned to Riley and asked him about it, and even though we definitely couldn’t afford it.
 He let me use what was left on his card.
-And now many years later one blog, turned into three successful businesses, speaking opportunities, and the ability to inspire thousands of women to take action in their lives.

 Now that you know how I went from sorry for myself to successful now it’s time to talk about me and the stuff I like.

 100% Target (it’s really the only place I shop)

 Number one business goal: